-502 ADVANCED FRENCH GRAMMAR 3 credits Prerequisite: 302 or equivalent.
-Advanced study of normative French grammar with emphasis on syntax, morphology, grammatical structure and phonetic principles FRENCH LITERATURE OF THE MIDDLE AGES AND THE RENAISSANCE 507 4 credits Prerequisite: 305 or 306 or equivalent.
+502 ADVANCED FRENCH GRAMMAR

+Prerequisite: 302 or equivalent.
+Advanced study of normative French grammar with emphasis on syntax, morphology, grammatical structure and phonetic principles.

+FRENCH LITERATURE OF THE MIDDLE AGES AND THE RENAISSANCE

+Prerequisite: 305 or 306 or equivalent.
 Reading and discussion of selected Medieval and Renaissance literary works.
 Conducted in French.

-- T/TH CENTURY FRENCH LITERATURE 4 credits Prerequisite: 305 or 306 or equivalent.
-Reading and discussion of selected works in poetry.
-511 4 credits - drama and novels.
+17TH CENTURY FRENCH LITERATURE Prerequisite: 305 or 306 or equivalent.
+Reading and discussion of selected works in poetry, drama and novers.
 Conducted in French.

-515 18TH CENTURY FRENCH LITERATURE 4 credits Prerequisite: 305 or 306 or equivalent.
-Reading and discussion of selected authors. emphasis on the Philosophies.
-Conducted in French. - 19TH CENTURY FRENCH LITERATURE 4 credits Prerequisite: 305 or 306 or equivalent.
+18TH CENTURY FRENCH LITERATURE

+Prerequisite: 305 or 306 or equivalent.
+Reading and discussion of selected authors: emphasis on the Philosophies.
+Conducted in French.

+19TH CENTURY FRENCH LITERATURE

+4 credits Prerequisite: 305 or 306 or equivalent.
 Reading and discussion of selected works pertaining to romantic, realistic and naturalistic movements.
-Conducted in French. - 522 SPECIAL TOPICS IN ADVANCED LANGUAGE SKILLS OR CULTURE OR LITERATURE 1-4 credits Prerequisite: 202 or equivalent.
+Conducted in French.
+SPECIAL TOPICS IN ADVANCED LANGUAGE SKILLS OR CULTURE

+1-4 credits Prerequisite: 202 or equivalent.
 (May be repeated.)
-Development of specialized language skills or reading of significant works of literature or culture not studied in other courses - 527 20TH CENTURY FRENCH LITERATURE 4 credits Prerequisite: 305 or 306 or equivalent.
+Development of specialized language skills or reading of significant works of literature or culture not studied in other courses

+20TH CENTURY FRENCH LITERATURE

+Prerequisite: 305 or 306 or equivalent.
 Reading and discussion of the most representative works of period.
-Conducted in French. - 560 SELECTED THEMES IN FRENCH LITERATURE 3 credits (May be repeated.)
 Conducted in French.

+SELECTED THEMES IN FRENCH LITERATURE

+(May be repeated.)
+Conducted in French.
 Prerequisite: 305 and 306 or equivalent.
-Reading and discussion of literary works selected according to an important theme - FRENCH LANGUAGE READING PROFICIENCY 4 credits Designed to develop proficiency in reading comprehension.
+Reading and discussion of literary works selected according to an important theme

+FRENCH LANGUAGE READING PROFICIENCY 571

+4 credits Designed to develop proficiency in reading comprehension.
 Prepares students for graduate reading examination.
 Does not count toward French major.

-597,8 INDIVIDUAL READING IN FRENCH 1-4 credits Prerequisites: 302 and permission of the French section.
-Individual reading in French, offered at the graduate level.
+597,8 INDIVIDUAL READING IN FRENCH

+Prerequisites: 302 and permission of the French section, Individual reading in French, offered at the graduate level.
 (May be repeated for a total of eight credits.)

-607,8 SELECTED TOPICS IN THE MOVEMENT OF IDEAS IN FRENCH LITERATURE 4 credits each Study of ideas instrumental in shaping French thought and culture.
+607,8 SELECTED TOPICS IN THE MOVEMENT OF IDEAS IN

+Study of ideas instrumental in shaping French thought and culture.

-FRENCH TEACHING PRACTICUM 2 credits Prerequisite: teaching assistantship or permission.
+FRENCH TEACHING PRACTICUM

+Prerequisite: teaching assistantship or permission.
 Orientation and practice of particular aspects of teaching language and culture.
 Periodical review and evaluation.
 Credits may not be applied toward degree requirement.

-- 697,8 INDIVIDUAL READING AND RESEARCH IN FRENCH 1-4 credits each Prerequisites: 202 and permission of Department Chair.
+697,8 INDIVIDUAL READING AND RESEARCH IN FRENCH Prerequisites: 202 and permission of Department Chair.
 Independent study and research in specific areas.
-Considerable reading and writing required. - 699 MASTER'S THESIS 4 credits
+Considerable reading and writing required.